Common Postural Patterns

 Understand the muscles

-Muscle imbalances by postural type
+Muscle imbalances

 Each postural pattern has associated muscle imbalances.
 Short muscles have adaptively tightened and long muscles have been pulled beyond their optimal resting length.